Wireshark: Multiple vulnerabilities

 All supported architectures

-Multiple vulnerabilities have been discovered in Wireshark which allow for
+Multiple vulnerabilities have been discovered in Wireshark, allowing for

 Wireshark is a versatile network protocol analyzer.